patgpt/my-contentful-portfolio/SECURITY.md

-## Security Policy
+# Security Policy

-Security at Contentful
+## Security of the Template

-Security being just important to us is a huge understatement.
-Security is a top priority at Contentful, and we live it in our day-to-day activities.
+Security is a top priority for this template.
+We take every step possible to ensure the integrity and safety of the code and any dependencies included in this repository.

-If you believe you have found a security vulnerability in any Contentful-owned repository, please report it to us as described below.
+If you believe you have found a security vulnerability in this repository or template, please report it using the process described below.

 ## Supported Versions

-Refer to individual repositories for supported versions.
+Refer to the repository's README or other documentation for supported versions.

 ## Reporting a Vulnerability

-Contentful engages with the community via our Responsible Disclosure Program, also known as our Bug Bounty Program.
-Our community plays an important role in helping us stay bug-free and secure.
+We engage with the community through a Responsible Disclosure Program, also known as our Bug Bounty Program.
+The community plays an important role in helping us stay secure and free of bugs.

-Found a vulnerability?
-Would you like to report a bug or something interesting that you found?
-The best way to reach out to us is via the submission form at the end of the [page](https://www.contentful.com/security/).
+Found a vulnerability or discovered something interesting?
+The best way to reach out is via the submission form or by opening an issue in the repository.

-Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:
+Please include as much of the following information as possible to help us understand the nature and scope of the issue:

-- Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+- Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting, etc.)
 - Full paths of source file(s) related to the manifestation of the issue
 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue